lstrzebinczyk/the_empire_blog/posts/8-modes-of-operation.md

 end
 ```

-And this is the end game:
+All of the event handling was removed from the `WorldMap`, as it was moved to `MoveMode`. `POIMode` will just call the parent action.

+Grand finale, we end up with this:

 <video width="100%" src="/the_empire_blog/docs/assets/posts/8/actually_separate_modes.mp4" controls autoplay></video>

 `MoveMode` supports `AWSD` and mouse actions, and `POIMode` supports `AWSD`, but doesn't react to mouse actions (trust me, I guess).

-And that's a big win!
+Big win!
 We will add actual drawing behavior to `POIMode` soon enough.

 For now, we need to extend our UI capabilities a little bit, starting with [right menu, observable and text](9-right-menu-observable-and-text.html)!